Xexr/wisdom/README.md

 - Rule of 7 in research.
 You can find out anything if you are willing to go seven levels.
 If the first source you ask doesn’t know, ask them who you should ask next, and so on down the line.
 If you are willing to go to the 7th source, you’ll almost always get your answer. [^second]

+- Being wise means having more questions than answers. [^third]

+- You are only as young as the last time you changed your mind. [^third]

+- I have never met a person I admired who did not read more books than I did. [^third]

 ### Public Speaking

 - When public speaking, pause frequently.
 Pause before you say something in a new way, pause after you have said something you believe is important, and pause as a relief to let listeners absorb details. [^first]

 - When speaking to an audience it’s better to fix your gaze on a few people than to “spray” your gaze across the room.
 Your eyes telegraph to others whether you really believe what you are saying. [^first]

+- People can’t remember more than 3 points from a speech. [^third]

 ### IT